Budai

-Budai (Pu-tai, Jpn.
-Hotei) is a nickname given to the historical Chinese monk Qieci (契此 (qiècǐ)) in the Later Liang Dynasty, who is often identified with and venerated as the future Buddha Maitreya in Chan Buddhism and Buddhist scripture.
+Budai is a nickname given to the historical Chinese monk Qieci (契此 (qiècǐ)) in the Later Liang Dynasty, who is often identified with and venerated as the future Buddha Maitreya in Chan Buddhism and Buddhist scripture.
 With the spread of Chan Buddhism, he also came to be venerated in Vietnam, Korea, and Japan.
-Budai is said to have lived around the 10th century CE in the Wuyue kingdom.

-The name "Budai" literally means "cloth sack", and refers to the bag he is usually depicted carrying as he wanders aimlessly.
-His jolly nature, humorous personality, and eccentric lifestyle distinguish him from most Buddhist masters or figures.
+The name "Budai" literally means "cloth sack", and refers to the bag he is often depicted carrying as he wanders.
+His jolly nature and eccentric lifestyle distinguish him from most Buddhist masters or figures.
 He is almost always shown smiling or laughing, hence his nickname in Chinese, the "Laughing Buddha".
-Budai is traditionally depicted as overweight and having a huge stomach (possibly a symbol of abundance or forgiveness) and many stories surrounding Budai involve his love of food and drink.
-Because of this, he is also referred to as the "Fat Buddha", especially in the Western world, where he is often mistaken for the original Buddha, Siddhartha Gautama.
+Budai is traditionally depicted as having a huge stomach (possibly a symbol of abundance or forgiveness) and many stories surrounding Budai involve his love of food and drink.
+Because of this, he is also referred to as the "Fat Buddha", especially in the Western world, where he is often mistaken for Gautama Buddha.

-The main textual record of Budai's life resides in a collection of Chan Buddhist monks' biographies known as The Transmission of the Lamp.
+The main textual record of Budai's life resides in a collection of Chan Buddhist biographies known as The Transmission of the Lamp.

 Hagiography

-Budai has origins centered on cult worship and local legend.
+The origins of Budai are centred on cult worship and local legend.
 He is traditionally depicted as a fat, bald monk wearing a simple robe.
 He carries his few possessions in a cloth sack, being poor but content.
-He would excitingly entertain the adoring children that followed him and was known for patting his large belly happily.
 His figure appears throughout Chinese culture as a representation of both contentment and abundance.
-Budai attracted the townspeople around him as he was able to predict people's fortunes and even weather patterns.
-The wandering monk was often inclined to sleep anywhere he came to, even outside, for his mystical powers could ward off the bitter colds of snow and his body was left unaffected.

-A recovered death note dated to 28 March 917, which the monk himself wrote, claims that he is an incarnation of Maitreya, the Buddha of the Future.
-A body allegedly belonging to Budai was embalmed and displayed at the eastern section of the Great Hall at Yuelin Temple in Fenghua District, Zhejiang.
+Budai was able to predict people's fortunes and even weather patterns.
+He slept wherever he arrived, even outside, for he could ward off the bitter cold.
+A note dated 28 March 917 claims that he was an incarnation of Maitreya, the Buddha of the Future.
+A body allegedly belonging to Budai was displayed at the eastern section of the Great Hall at Yuelin Temple in Fenghua District, Zhejiang.